ExtraHorizon/docs/docs/services/access-management/auth-service/open-id-connect/README.md

 {% endtab %}
 {% endtabs %}

-## Adding OpenID connect to your app <a href="#adding-openid-connect-to-your-app" id="adding-openid-connect-to-your-app"></a>
+## Adding OpenID Connect to your app <a href="#adding-openid-connect-to-your-app" id="adding-openid-connect-to-your-app"></a>

-Once your openID connect provider is added to your environment.
+Once your OpenID Connect provider is added to your environment.
 You can start modifying your applications in order for users to login using OpenID Connect.
-In order to support Singel Sign On over OpenID connect you application will need to support the following flow:
+In order to support Singel Sign On (SSO) over OpenID Connect you application will need to support the following flow:

 * **Step 1:** Add login with SSO as an option to the user
 * **Step 2:** Generate an authenticationUrl and redirect the user